rolandogdp/twitter-sent-analysis/README.md

-First, copy the full tweets dataset into this folder <\ br>
-Then generate HF dataset by python HF_dataset.py
+First, copy the full tweets dataset into this folder Then generate HF dataset by python HF_dataset.py
 To run the program: python HF_transformer.py